 5 things to know about the latest abortion case in Texas

-On Monday, Texas' state Supreme Court made a decision with broad repercussions when it ruled against Kate Cox's petition to have a health-preserving abortion in her state.
+On Monday, Texas' state Supreme Court issued an opinion with broad repercussions when it ruled against Kate Cox's petition to have a health-preserving abortion in her state.
 It did so even though Cox had already made the decision to leave Texas for an abortion because she felt she couldn't wait any longer.

 There's a lot to unpack in that opinion and the other legal challenge to the three overlapping abortion bans in Texas.
 Here are five things to know about the case.